Archer-Daniels-Midland (NYSE:ADM) Issues FY23 Earnings Guidance

-Archer-Daniels-Midland (NYSE:ADM – Get Free Report) updated its FY23 earnings guidance on Monday.
-The company provided EPS guidance of above $6.90 for the period, compared to the consensus EPS estimate of $7.29.
-Archer-Daniels-Midland also updated its FY 2023 guidance to 6.900- EPS.
+Archer-Daniels-Midland (NYSE:ADM – Get Free Report) issued an update on its FY23 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of above $6.90 for the period, compared to the consensus estimate of $7.05.

 Read Our Latest Stock Analysis on ADM